roblaing/erlang-webapp-howto/unit8/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot">&lt;slot&gt;</a> element, which in turn relies on the
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow">Element.attachShadow()</a> method.

-One snag with &lt;slot&gt; is only very recent versions of Firefox and Chrome of support it, and Microsoft's Edge don't.
+One snag with &lt;slot&gt; is only very recent versions of Firefox and Chrome support it, and Microsoft browsers don't.
 Another is I find the documentation on Web Components incomprehensible.

 Fortunately, just using &lt;template&gt; while ignoring &lt;slot&gt; and its associated shadow DOM is pretty easy.